ThaarushiN/ThaarushiN.github.io/_posts/2025-11-11-designing-session-aware-document-analyzer-rag.md

 This is what gives our Document Analyzer the capability to ‘read’ documents.
 Document analyzer supports a wide range of images and documents types including OCR documents.

 ---
+There were several key challenges I encountered while designing, developing, and deploying this system:

+- Configuring faster processing through parallelism
+- Preserving the structure of tabular data
+- Handling CPU-heavy vs. I/O-heavy workloads
+- Implementing tool-calling for tasks such as chart generation

+Follow along with this series to see how each of these challenges was addressed.